mollycstark/Pocket-Personal-Trainer/README.md

 # Pocket-Personal-Trainer

-Before Deployment
-- Check for any possible out of order clicking that could break application for deployment?

-Sets/Reps
-- Buttons in-line with drop down

-Movements
-- Alphabetize
-- Need to have movement pattern categories
+Nice to Haves
 - List movement patterns for user?

-Headings across pages?

-Font

-Log/Clear Completed Movements
+- Give user notes about how to select based on goals
-- How will user know how these work?
-Flash a message that tells them what to do and then have navbar on page give them the option to alternatively return home
+- Flash a message that tells user how to user completed movements page and then have navbar on  page give them the option to alternatively return home

-Navigation Route
-- Changing naming to "home"

-Theme
-- Background images vs. color palette for pages without movement images vs. collage

-Alignment
+- Horizontal/vertical push/pull
+- User logout

+Consider
+- Headings across pages?
 - Should page items be centered and if so when

-Responsiveness
 - For a tablet should it be 2 or 3 movements across?

+To Do
+- Background images vs. color palette for pages without movement images vs. collage
+- Virtual env, requirements.txt, gitignore, readme - pip freeze > requirements. txt

+Copy
+- create customized exercise programs achieve their fitness goals specialized training plan extensive library of workout movements categorized by body part and functional movement patterns build strength holistically functional training builds functional muscle training for movement correcting posture and muscle imbalances instead of strengthening one muscle group at a time research shows strength training has long term health benefits and doctors recommend adults strength train all major muscle groups twice a week you need guidance to set up a strength training program tailored to your needs and a trainer can be expensive the best resistance training program works all the major muscle groups in your body overworking one muscle group could raise your risk of injury build muscle mass, get stronger, strengthen bones and joints for optimal strength and fitness work all your muscle groups start with lighter weights then increase the weight or resistance slowly to avoid injury